postmannen/steward/README.md

 ## Features

-### Messages in order

-- By default the system guarantees that the order of the messages are handled by the subscriber in the order they where sent.
-So if a network link is down when the message is being sent, it will automatically be rescheduled at the specified interval with the given number of retries.

-These types of messages have method starting with `REQ<Method name>`

-### Messages not in order

-- There have been implemented a special method type `REQn<Method name>` which will allow messages to be handled within that process in a not sequential manner.
-This is handy for jobs that will run for a long time, and where other messages are not dependent on it's result.

 ### Error messages from nodes

 - Error messages will be sent back to the central error handler upon failure on a node.